 We look forward to a time when animal lovers from all walks and professions come together to experience love, compassion and respect for animals with special needs and those in the autumn of their lives.

-- Embody respect and awareness for animals as sentient beings, and foster this respect and awareness in others.
+- Exemplify and foster respect and awareness for animals as sentient beings.

 - Listen to and honor the wisdom of the animals in everything we do.